The Tipling, Tesni, Thomason Tour

 To maximise our chances between locations, logistics and comforts as well as minimising travel time, we use two different venues.
 Sumburgh Hotel offers the perfect base for arrival and departure logistics whilst is also perfectly situated for access to Sumburgh Head and just 25 minutes to town.

-Gord Guest HouseFor best logistics in the north isles we are based at Gord Guest House, (with additional capacity in exclusively booed house) on Fetlar.
+Gord Guest HouseFor best logistics in the north isles we are based at Gord Guest House, (with additional capacity in exclusively booked house) on Fetlar.
 With ensuite rooms/private bathroom.
 This gives us unique opportunities to target Red-necked phalaropes as well as being just a 25 minute ferry crossing to Yell or Unst with good ‘home cooking’ style meals.

 Alcoholic drinks at accommodation are not included and no single supplements are charged.